OtisPresley/snmp-switch-manager-card/README.md

   - Interface name
   - Admin and Oper status
+  - RX and TX throughput and cumulative
   - Speed
   - VLAN ID
   - Interface index
+  - Turn on/off button
+  - Graph button

   The port power toggle updates live in the dialog as soon as the port state changes.